 If you are using Adobe's Acrobat program on any platform, there will likely by many more options.
 If you have many pictures in your paper, make sure the file settings are set to compress the files.
 Avoid JPEG format for the reasons described above.
 Also, make sure that the paper size is correct.

-When creating PDFs, check the final file in a PDF viewer, particularly: the paper size, whether headings are on the correct page, whether the illustrations are not degraded, and whether color illustrations are still understandable when printed in grayscale.
+When creating PDFs, check the final file in a previewing application, particularly the paper size and whether headings are on the correct page, and whether color illustrations are still understandable when printed in grayscale.

 A Few Typesetting Tips